Subhadra-Mishra-iub/ghc-rsvp-tracker/README.md

    - Mark some events as RSVP'd
    - Click "Export RSVP'd List" → JSON file downloads with correct events

-## 🚀 Live Application
+## 🚀 Live Website

-**🌐 Your app is live at:** [https://subhadra-mishra-iub.github.io/ghc-rsvp-tracker/](https://subhadra-mishra-iub.github.io/ghc-rsvp-tracker/)
+**🌐 Your website is live at:** [https://subhadra-mishra-iub.github.io/ghc-rsvp-tracker/](https://subhadra-mishra-iub.github.io/ghc-rsvp-tracker/)

-Visit the link above to use the application!
+Visit the link above to use the website!

 ## 🚀 Deployment to GitHub Pages

-**Already deployed!** The app is live and accessible.
+**Already deployed!** The website is live and accessible.

 For future deployments:
 1. **Deploy to GitHub Pages**